Tanya Family Travel Specialist

 I am a Certified Family Travel Specialist in the USA with Cruises and Tours Unlimited.
 I travel extensively with my family, homeschool, a Girl Scout leader, and run several area business networking groups, I also help organize group cruises!
 You can call me directly at 877-FAM-TRAV to book a trip!

 I like the places that are more like an apartment w/kitchen and separate rooms versus a hotel room.
 That way we can still have the family dinners, save some money on eating out, it it just has a more relaxed atmosphere.
 They really don't run into more money if you compare it to eating out several meals a day.
 The last time we were there we had a 3 year old in tow.
 We did go watch 'the water dance' and Mandalay Bay, and the strip..but there were so many people..handing out so many in appropriate flyers along the strip.. we didn't make it a routine.
 We stayed at the Grandview on the Southend of the strip.
 Still very nice area, less crowded, had the trolleys, near groceries, had a kitchen, beautiful pool..AND the casino next door had a great childcare area that you could use while you went to the movies IN the casino, or dinner, or bowling, or gambling.
 It was great.
 Just be careful since the Grandview is a Timeshare property if you sign up for a tour or a 'deal' with lodging and the tour.. you loose 1/2 a day vacation being dragged around.
-We did it, we didn't buy, and we go over $100 of food gift certificates. about 8 years ago
+We did it, we didn't buy, and we go over $100 of food gift certificates. almost 9 years ago

 Thinking about going to the Atlantis for a family vacation.
 How is it really?
 My children are 12 and 13.
 Is it safe for them?